 - Preheat oven to 325°.
 Line baking sheets with parchment paper and set aside.

-- Using an electric mixer, cream Country Crock Unsalted Baking Stick with sugar until light and fluffy, about 3-5 minutes.
+- Using an electric mixer, cream butter with sugar until light and fluffy, about 3-5 minutes.
 Add eggs, milk, and anise extract, beating until combined.
-Beat in flour, baking powder and salt until combined.
+Beat in flour, baking powder, and salt until combined.

 - Use hands to lightly roll rounded teaspoons of dough and place 1 in. apart on prepared baking sheets.

-- Bake 8-12 minutes, or until bottom of cookies are a light golden brown.
-Allow cookies to cool for 2 minutes on baking sheet, then transfer to wire rack to fully cool.
+- Bake 8-12 minutes, or until the bottom of cookies are a light golden brown.
+Allow cookies to cool for 2 minutes on the baking sheet, then transfer to wire rack to fully cool.

 - To make the glaze, whisk powdered sugar, anise extract, and 3 tbsp. milk together.
 If too thick, add milk 1 tsp. at a time until desired consistency is achieved.